 - $15,000 enrichment funding for pillar-based international experiences, unpaid internships, unpaid research, conferences, etc.

 - Mentoring for each cohort by two dedicated professors known as “faculty guides.”

 - Annual cohort retreats including one outdoor leadership Tech Trek.
 Some of the trek destinations have included breathtaking areas of Alaska, Belize, Canada, Croatia, Iceland, the Minnesota Boundary Waters, and Scotland.

 - Student- and professor-planned Academic Search for Knowledge (ASK) Expeditions including outdoor adventure and urban study.
-Recent destinations include the Balkans, Argentina, and Yosemite/California.
+Recent destinations include the Balkans, Argentina, Yosemite/California, and South Africa.

 - One-on-one mentoring from professors, program staff, alumni, and current scholars.